Ooga Booga: Gameplay

 The storyline is that Ooga Booga is a volcano goddess that creates islands, and has leaders of tribes, the Kahunas, that battle for her favour.
 It has a distinct Polynesian style and tone, and has many multiplayer islands and characters which can be unlocked.
 It was one of the last online games for the Dreamcast.
 There are four basic Kahunas that the player can use: Hottie (balanced), Fatty (strong), Twitchy (fast), and Hoodoo (spells).
 There are other unlockable Kahunas based on the main four.
 Some of them include Death, Abe (former U.S. President Abraham Lincoln), Superguy (superhero), disco guy, a leprechaun, and a dwarf.

+The game has multiple creatures which players may take advantage of: boars and birds, which can be ridden on; and Tikis, which attack other players and their Tikis, once claimed.

+Game types

+The game has three different game modes, which the manual refers to as game types.
+The types are as follows: